manuGil/online-core/docs/source/systems-model.rst

    Think about an example of a *system* and answer the following questions:

    + What are the **elements** in your example of a system?
-   + Give some examples of **interactions** in such system and identify if the interactions are related to the *flow of material* or the *flow of information.*
+   + Give some examples of **interactions** in your system.
+Then,  identify if the interactions are related to a *flow of material* or a *flow of information.*

 |ltb| `Interactions <Interaction_>`_ between elements can have many different forms.
 Interactions may form loops.
 When :math:`A` impacts  :math:`B`, while at the same time :math:`B` impacts :math:`A`, we say that there is a |ltb| `feedback in the system <System feedback_>`_.
 We distinguish **positive** and **negative** feedback loops.

 An example of a *positive feedback* is population growth.
-The larger the population the more people are born, the more people are born the larger the population.
+The larger the population, the more people are born; the more people are born, the larger the population.
 In a *negative feedback* loop the system stabilises itself according to the rule: *the larger something is, the smaller something becomes.* For the population example, if there is a limited supply of food, and the population grows, there is less food for each individual.

-Task
+Task 1
    The table below contains a few examples of *interactions*.
-Identify such interactions result in a positive or negative.
+Identify such interactions result in positive or negative feedback.

    +--------------------------------------------------------------------+---------------------+
    | Example                                                            |  Type of Feedback   |